Resources and Event Access

 As an institution that is required to comply with the ADAAA and Section 504, the University must make every effort to make all of its programs and activities accessible to those who wish to attend.
 To the extent readily achievable, this includes physical and programmatic access/accessibility as defined below.
 Accomplishing this goal requires coordination across campus, as well as the participation of those seeking an accommodation.
 However, primary responsibility for accessibility rests with the event organizer.
 The organizer will make a good faith effort to accommodate all persons with disabilities.
 The ADA/504 Coordinator should be consulted whenever accessibility questions arise.

 The University will make every effort to schedule all events open to the public in an accessible space.
 For events open only to students, faculty and/or staff (i.e. the University community), event organizers shall make every effort to schedule such events in accessible spaces.
-If for any reason a University community event is scheduled in a space that is not accessible, and the event organizer receives a request for an accommodation from an individual with a disability, the event organizer must work to find an alternate location that is accessible and/or assess alternative accommodations.
+If for any reason a University community event is scheduled in a space that is not accessible, and the event organizer receives a request for an accommodation from an individual with a disability, the event organizer must work to find an alternate location that is accessible and/or assess alternative accommodations such as remote viewing from an accessible location.

 Publicizing Events - Campus Event Accessibility Statement